ibm-cloud-docs/image-templates/import-image.md

 3. Make sure that your image is cloud-init enabled.
     * For more information, see [cloudbase-init’s documentation](https://cloudbase-init.readthedocs.io/en/latest/index.html){: external}.
-    * For more information about datasources, see [Datasources](http://cloudinit.readthedocs.io/en/latest/topics/datasources.html){: external}. {{site.data.keyword.cloud_notm}} cloud-init images are created for the environment by using the [Config Drive](http://cloudinit.readthedocs.io/en/latest/topics/datasources/configdrive.html){: external} - Version 2 datasource to supply the metadata.
+    * For more information about data sources, see [data sources](http://cloudinit.readthedocs.io/en/latest/topics/datasources.html){: external}. {{site.data.keyword.cloud_notm}} cloud-init images are created for the environment by using the [Config Drive](http://cloudinit.readthedocs.io/en/latest/topics/datasources/configdrive.html){: external} - Version 2 data source to supply the metadata.

-4. Windows images require the Cloudbase-init Metadata Service for public and private network support in {{site.data.keyword.cloud_notm}} infrastructure.
+4. Windows images require the Cloudbase-init metadata Service for public and private network support in {{site.data.keyword.cloud_notm}} infrastructure.
 You can access the service at [https://github.com/softlayer/bluemix-cloudbase-init](https://github.com/softlayer/bluemix-cloudbase-init){: external}.

 ## Preparing to import an encrypted image
 {: #preparing-to-import-an-encrypted-image}